 Why is it that most of us fail to keep their New Year resolutions?
 We are so overbooked, overworked and overwhelmed, our resolutions just become another “wish” list for a new life of happiness and peace that continues to elude us.
-Before setting your 2018 goals, it is important to take a snapshot of 2017.
+Before setting your goals for the new year, it is important to take a snapshot of 2017.
 Most of us are tired of living our precious lives like Billy Murray in the movie Groundhog Day.
 It’s time for a new year, new you.

-Here are some tips to create a life of happiness in 2018.
+Here are some tips to create a life of happiness:

-What would you like to be your greatest triumph in 2018?
-Name 2018 with one word that would describe what you want this year to embody?
-(For example, Forgiveness, Success, Prosperity, Love) What word would you use to describe your experience of last year, 2017?
+What would you like to be your greatest triumph in the next year?
+Name one word that would describe what you want this year to embody?
+For example, Forgiveness, Success, Prosperity, Love… What word would you use to describe your experience of last year?

 Use physical, sensory reminders that reinforce your memory.
 Look at and feel wristbands, a bracelet or beads.
 Listen to motivational music or tapes of inspirational people you enjoy.
 Keep a journal on paper or online to reflect on your growth each day.
 Focus on the positives.
 Create rituals that reinforce change and new habits.